Trey Johnson enters his second season as a graduate assistant for the Tulane offense.

-Johnson, the son of Tulane head coach Curtis Johnson, returns to college football after playing three seasons as a receiver at the University of Memphis from 2009-11.
+Johnson, the son of Tulane head coach Curtis Johnson, returned to college football after playing three seasons as a receiver at the University of Memphis from 2009-11.
 He redshirted the 2008 campaign and then played in 31 games with 11 starts over the next three years before several injuries halted his collegiate career.

-Johnson, 24, received his bachelor’s degree in leadership organization from Memphis in 2012.
+A native of Miami, Fla., Johnson, 24, received his bachelor’s degree in leadership organization from Memphis in 2012.